Charmed Spark K8s

 Platform:

-Spark comes with built-in support for streaming workloads via Spark Streaming.
-Charmed Spark takes it a step further by making it easy to integrate with Kafka using Juju.
-Kafka is an distributed event-store with a producer/consumer API, designed to achieve massive throughput with clustering for horizontal scalability and high-availability.
-For more information about Kafka, please refer to the Kafka project page, and for more information about Spark Streaming, please refer to the Spark project documentation.
+Apache Spark comes with built-in support for streaming workloads via Apache Spark Streaming.
+Charmed Apache Spark takes it a step further by making it easy to integrate with Apache Kafka using Juju.
+Apache Kafka is a distributed event-store with a producer/consumer API, designed to achieve massive throughput with clustering for horizontal scalability and high availability.
+For more information about Apache Kafka, please refer to the Apache Kafka project page, and for more information about Spark Streaming, please refer to the Apache Spark project documentation.

-In this section, we are going to generate some streaming data, push it to Kafka, and then consume the stream of data using Spark, making an aggregation.
-We are going to use juju to deploy a Kafka cluster as well as a simple test application which will generate and push events to Kafka.
-We will then show how to setup a Spark job to continuously consume those events from Kafka and calculate some statistics.
+In this section, we are going to generate some streaming data, push it to Apache Kafka, and then consume the stream of data using Apache Spark, making an aggregation.
+We are going to use juju to deploy an Apache Kafka cluster as well as a simple test application which will generate and push events to Apache Kafka.
+We will then show how to set up a Spark job to continuously consume those events from Apache Kafka and calculate some statistics.

 juju add-model spark-streaming